 Before your visit:

-- Don't worry about money — there is no cost to you!
-Just like telemedicine, requests to speak with a counselor can be made via mobile app, web, or phone 24/7.
+Don't worry about money — there are no hidden fees!
+Typically, employers provide First Stop Health’s services at little to no cost to you.
+You can check the membership email, welcome letter you received or contact your HR team to learn more.
+Requests to speak with a counselor can be made via mobile app, web, or phone 24/7.
 You’ll be quickly connected to a counselor who will do an initial assessment and match you with a counselor who specializes in your area of need.

 When it's time to talk to your counselor: